cairo-book/cairo-book/src/ch09-02-recoverable-errors.md

 The `expect` and `unwrap` methods are similar in that they both attempt to extract the value of type `T` from a `Result<T, E>` when it is in the `Ok` variant.
 If the `Result` is `Ok(x)`, both methods return the value `x`.
 However, the key difference between the two methods lies in their behavior when the `Result` is in the `Err` variant.
 The `expect` method allows you to provide a custom error message (as a `felt252` value) that will be used when panicking, giving you more control and context over the panic.
 On the other hand, the `unwrap` method panics with a default error message, providing less information about the cause of the panic.

 The `expect_err` and `unwrap_err` methods have the exact opposite behavior.
 If the `Result` is `Err(x)`, both methods return the value `x`.
-However, the key difference between the two methods is in case of `Result::Ok()`.
+However, the key difference between the two methods is in case of `Ok()`.
 The `expect_err` method allows you to provide a custom error message (as a `felt252` value) that will be used when panicking, giving you more control and context over the panic.
 On the other hand, the `unwrap_err` method panics with a default error message, providing less information about the cause of the panic.

 A careful reader may have noticed the `<+Drop<T>>` and `<+Drop<E>>` in the first four methods signatures.
 This syntax represents generic type constraints in the Cairo language, as seen in the previous chapter.
 These constraints indicate that the associated functions require an implementation of the `Drop` trait for the generic types `T` and `E`, respectively.